Skip to main content

 If you prefer to play around but want to make sure you got everything, you can also head to the Recap Checklist at the bottom of this page to make sure you got through everything important.

-Setting up your practice
+Setting up your Practice

-Invite Teammates
+Invite Your Teammates

-If you have any teammates, you can invite them by going to your Practice Settings (⚙️ icon) (1) and clicking Manage Users (2).
+If you have any teammates, you can invite them by

-Set up your whitelabeling
+Set up Whitelabeling for your Practice

 Follow these instructions to set up your whitelabeled client portal (i.e., customize your branding + have it live on your domain).
 In the same location, you can also integrate your practice email to send emails to your clients directly through Keeper.